ecalandrini/ecalandrini.github.io/index.md

 <br>
 These results were achieved within the framework of the EU project "GEMINI", which involved 5 european research groups.
 We demonstrated a doped concentration exceeding 10^20 cm^-3 with transport and infrared spectroscopy measurements.
-We simulated the size of linear antennas using Lumerical and the measured dielectric permittivity of the material.
+We simulated the size of linear antennas using Lumerical feeded with measured dielectric permittivity of the material.
 The final structures were fabricated with Reactive Ion Etching and were employed to perform a sensing essay of hazardous substances.
 <img src="images/toc_dopedGe.jpeg?raw=true"/>